shangsuru/verifiable-lockmanager/README.md

 Use `git push/commit --no-verify` to skip the execution of hooks and only perform the corresponding git command (only do this if you know what are you doing).

-## Errors
+## Troubleshooting

-If any error, e.g. "error while loading shared libraries" occurs during the compilation step, running the command `source /opt/intel/sgxsdk/environment`
+- If any error, e.g. "error while loading shared libraries" occurs during the compilation step, running the command `source /opt/intel/sgxsdk/environment`
 (the exact path can differ) may solve the issue.

+- If it can't open the enclave file, make sure it can find the file enclave.signed.so and maybe copy it in the same directory.